chaosparrot/talon_hud/content/README.md

 - Title: The title of the choice component.
 Defaults to 'Choices'.
 - Content: The rich text content explanation.
 Defaults to an explanation about using the option command.

-Published choices will always open the widget up when they are updated.
+Published choices will always open the choice panel up when they are updated.

+If you want to make multi-level menus ( selections that open up a new choice widget ), you can make the selection function return True.
+This way it will not automatically close the choice panel upon selection.

 # Rich text markers

-In certain widgets like the text box, you can add rich text markers.
+In certain widgets like the text panel, you can add rich text markers.
 These will apply styling to the text within them.
 Rich text needs to be opened with a style marker and closed with a closing marker.
 Bold and italic markers can be active at the same time.
 For the colours, only the latest will count.

 In order to create text like this: